 Here is a breakdown of all the events that will take place at the premier Northern California Track & Field Invitational (late season) with the top contenders in each event.
-The times used are their entry times which may or may not have taken place this season.

 400 Meter Relay

 The first event of the Invitational Session will be the women's 400m. relay.
 This should prove to be a highly competitive event with 8 teams under 49 seconds.
 The fastest team entered is Carondelet at 47.90, a time they ran at the Arcadia Invitational.
 They will be pressed by fellow North Coast Section (NCS) rival and Stanford Invitational champions, St. Mary's, Berkeley (48.22).
 Other contending teams include Sac-Joaquin Section (SJS) members Rodriguez 48.48, Pleasant Grove 48.54 and Monterey Trail 48.66.

 The boys field will feature another clash between NCS and SJS teams.
 The favorite with the fastest entry time will be De La Salle (42.21).
 While better known for their nationally ranked football program, DLS has proven to be an elite level program on the track as well with many of their football players, primary contributors.
 Castro Valley (42.37) has battled DLS back and forth in NCS and will compete here looking to upend the Spartans.
 The leading SJS team is Sheldon which comes in with the 3rd fastest entry time at 42.48.